Range Rover PHEV performance, engine, top speed

 To cap it all, Land Rover says that this hybrid is every bit as good off-road as other Range Rovers: very good.
 That’s because electric power can be delivered through all four wheels, which is a big help off-road.

 - 1VerdictWith its all-electric mode, the Range Rover PHEV is even more relaxing than conventionally powered models

 - 2Range, MPG, CO2 & chargingIf you can regularly use the 25-mile electric range, the Range Rover PHEV can prove surprisingly cheap to run

-- 4Engines, drive & performance - currently readingThe plug-in hybrid powertrain really suits the luxurious Range Rover PHEV
+- 4Performance, engine & drive - currently readingThe plug-in hybrid powertrain really suits the luxurious Range Rover PHEV

 - 5Interior, dashboard & comfortLike the rest of the Range Rover line-up, the PHEV has a high-quality and very comfortable interior